 What if you don’t have the full answer?
 That’s OK.
 Start with what you know, and with the intent to build.
 Use what you have around you.
 Ask for help.
 Sacrifice free time or extra money.
 Give it everything you’ve got.

-Over time, I’ve buried many dreams under piles of excuses.
+I’ve buried many dreams under piles of excuses.
 I’ve let fear instead of true desire dictate decision after decision.
 But lately, as I reflect on my father's words, I've renewed my commitment to seeing my dreams, even the buried ones, come to fruition.
 I wasn’t raised to be a quitter, and now is as good a time as any to truly embody my father's advice.